A Stranger from Somewhere: Director

 William Worthington (1872 - 1941) was born on April 8, 1872, in Troy, New York.
 He was years of age when he directed this film.
-Worthington started his career as a opera singer and stage actor, then began acting in movies in 1913.
+Worthington started his career as an opera singer and stage actor, then began acting in movies in 1913.
 He directed his first short film in 1915.

 Before directing this feature, most of his directorial experience was directing short films.
 He continued to direct films until 1925.
-Worthington would continue to perform as an actor until he died in 1941.
+Worthington continued to act until his death in 1941.

 Screenplay

 F. McGrew Willis (1891–1957) and Walter Woods (1881–1942) were scenarists.
-Their business advertisements in the trade journals would advertise themselves as "Willis - Woods Photoplaywrights," adding to the copy "Collaborating for Better Results."
+Their business advertisements in trade journals would advertise themselves as "Willis - Woods Photoplaywrights," adding to the copy "Collaborating for Better Results."
 Thus, when they jointly wrote a Screenplay, they would use the pseudonym Willis Woods.
 The copyright for this film reads, "Credits: Willis Woods."
 After the completion of this project; the team went on to write a script for The Devil's Bondwoman released by Universal on November 20, 1916.
 Both were contract members of the Universal cadre of screenwriters.

 F. McGrew Willis was born Frank McGrew Willis in Pleasanton, Iowa, on August 18, 1891.
 He was years old when he worked on this project.
-In 1914, after experiencing a brief stage career with various traveling companies, he became a freelance screenwriter focusing on scenarios for short films.
-His first screen credit for a feature film came after writing "The Quest" scenario in 1915.
+In 1914, after a brief stage career with various traveling companies, he became a freelance screenwriter focusing on scenarios for short films.
+His first screen credit for a feature film came after writing the scenario for "The Quest" in 1915.

 Walter Woods was born in Pennsylvania on January 14, 1881.
 He was years old when he worked on this script.
 Woods started as a leading man in several stock and road productions, eventually becoming a manager and director of stock productions.
 After he joined Universal, one of Woods's most significant projects was writing 20 two-reel episodes for the serial movie Graft.
 He wrote scripts for 76 films between 1915 and 1938.

 Filming

-The November 11, 1916 article The Moving Picture Weekly stated that Franklyn Farnum played a dual role and appeared in 340 of the 350 scenes in the movie "A Stranger From Somewhere."
+The November 11, 1916, article The Moving Picture Weekly stated that Franklyn Farnum played a dual role and appeared in 340 of the 350 scenes in the movie "A Stranger From Somewhere."